 It is worth noting that base rubber mats are available by themselves.
 However, you might need one for extra support, or if you are planning to get a very portable golf mat, you might need one to stand on.

 The main discussion here is the top layer, the hitting surface.
-Since this surface will make contact with your club when swinging, of course, we should consider the proper material to avoid damage.
+Since this surface will make contact with your club when swinging, we should consider the proper material to avoid damage.

 There are 3 main materials that are safe for your clubs and so commonly used for golf mat surfaces: